microeinhundert/radonis/packages/radonis-manifest/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@microeinhundert/radonis-manifest)

-> This is an internal package used by Radonis.
+> **Note**: This is an internal package used by Radonis.
 Take a look into the README of the main [Radonis](https://github.com/microeinhundert/radonis/tree/main/packages/radonis) package.

 Easily bridge the gap between your [React](https://reactjs.org/) frontend and [AdonisJS](https://adonisjs.com/) backend.
 Get DX similar to [Remix](https://remix.run/) while having the power of [AdonisJS](https://adonisjs.com/) at your fingertips.